Today in History ADVISORY

 Stations: The Today in History advancers for JAN.
-22-28 will be sent at a later time, TBA.
+22-28 have now been published.

 AP Broadcast, Washington